 Two things often happen when it comes to big jobs around the house – you either avoid getting started because you know it’s gonna take a great big chunk out of your day/week that your not sure you can spare OR you launch in, pull everything out or apart and two hours later your totally overwhelmed, sobbing into your tea or something stronger and it takes the best part of the next week to get it all back together again

-For me small steps taken often get you so much further and with less collateral damage then huge dramatic leaps and bounds that are, in my book equivalent to lobbing in a hand grenade.
+For me small steps taken often get you so much further and with less collateral damage then huge dramatic leaps and bounds that often leave you stranded or overwhelmed

 Creative/decorating projects can get the same treatment.
 Lets take for example, the gallery wall you’ve been meaning to get to for a couple of years.
 20 minutes a day, one or two pictures hung each time and within a week or two you have the wall of memories and inspiration you have been wanting.

-The garden is another great example of how you can chip away at a big job in small doses.
-As much as I love gardening it has a way of totally getting away on me if I leave it alone for any amount of time, which I pretty much did over the summer.
-It’s not something I ever seem to have a whole day to devote to on a regular basis.
+The garden is a great example of how you can chip away at a big job in small doses.
+They can get away on us so but its not something I ever seem to have a whole day to devote to on a regular basis.
 What I do have though is 20 minutes here and there and I’m always surprised at what can get done in that time.
-Heres how it went.

 A whiles ago I did 20 minutes a day for 12 days on my side yard.